How To Do 12 Steps Of Sun Salutation: Benefits and Precautions

 Sun Salutation meaning

 Sun Salutation is also known as Surya Namaskara.
-The Sanskrit name Surya refers to the Sun and Namaskara means ‘salutation’.
+The Sanskrit name Surya refers to the Sun, and Namaskara means ‘salutation’.
 Surya Namaskara has been handed down from the enlightened sages of the Vedic Age.
-In Yoga, the sun is represented by Pingala or Surya Nadi, the Pranic channel which carries the vital, life-giving force.
-Sun Salutation has a direct vitalizing effect on the solar energy of the body which flows through Pingala Nadi.
-Regular practice of Sun Salutation regulates Pingala Nadi, whether it is under-active or over-active that leads to a balanced energy system at both mental and physical levels1.
-Sun Salutation is an effective way of loosening up, stretching, massaging, and toning all the joints, muscles, and internal organs of the body.
+In Yoga, the sun is represented by Pingala or Surya Nadi, the Pranic channel carrying the vital, life-giving force.
+Sun Salutation directly vitalises the solar energy of the body, which flows through Pingala Nadi.
+Regular practice of Sun Salutation regulates Pingala Nadi, whether under-active or over-active, which leads to a balanced energy system at mental and physical levels1.
+Sun Salutation is an effective way of loosening up, stretching, massaging, and toning all the body’s joints, muscles, and internal organs.

 How to do Sun Salutation step by step